SolidBlock-cn/extshape/UpdateLog.md

 - Fixed the issue that the direction of the default block state of glazed terracotta slab is not successfully set.
 - Now `#extshape:log_blocks` belongs to block tag `#extshape:wooden_blocks`.
 - Optimized the logic of adding items in 1.19.3 to be more efficient.
+- Fixed the issue that `/extshape:config` has no effect.

 ### 1.7.2